hashcloak/noir-bigint/resources/Create_params.md

 Return `2p` in radix-120 in little-endian.

-// TODO what if needs a new limb?
-For example when we have 3000 bits, it fits exactly in 25 limbs and 2p overflows.

 ## redc_param, k

 These parameters are used for Barrett reduction: `redc = floor(2^2k / p)` for `k = modulus_bits` or `k = modulus_bits+1`.